vzhou842/victorzhou.com/content/posts/2019-05-27-intro-to-cnns-2.md

 gradient = conv.backprop(gradient)
 ```

 See how nice and clean that looks?
-Now imagine building a network with 50 layers instead of 3.
-See why it's important to have good systems in place?
+Now imagine building a network with 50 layers instead of 3 - it's even more valuable then to have good systems in place.

 ### 2. Backprop: Softmax